Back to Guides

 Chapter 04

-The American family issue most people miss: tax, schooling, and travel rhythm
+The American family issue most people miss: financial, schooling, and travel rhythm

 If the household cannot yet explain who is included, what school timing matters, or whether healthcare and relocation logistics change the preferred sequence, the family page should move ahead of deeper route execution work.